 Bees aren't generally regarded as pests.
 If a swarm of honey bees is a nuisance, we'll try to put you in touch with a local beekeeper, who may take them away.
 Harrogate and Ripon Beekeepers Association website has more information on honey bees.

 A treatment can be provided for ants, but complete extermination can't be guaranteed.
-A complete treatment costs £49.20 for domestic properties (£29.52 concession).

 Red squirrels are a protected species and therefore not considered to be a nuisance or a pest.
 Grey squirrels can be treated, but only if found inside buildings, usually the loft space.
 The pest control officer will advise you on your options.
-You may be able to rent squirrel traps for £21.60 a month to capture and dispose of nuisance grey squirrels outside.
-But you have to agree to:

 Sometimes, treatments need to be reapplied to fully get rid of a pest, and new pests sometimes take over the space left empty by the eradicated pest.
 Our officers will decide whether the return of a pest is the same one requiring a retreatment, which is free, or a new pest infestation needing a new treatment, which will have to be paid for.